AGlover5/AGlover5.github.io/projects/water-channel.md

   />
 </p>

 Lift forces were converted from strain gauge measurements at the top of the cantilever beam supporting the airfoil.
-Lift coefficient was then calculated from the controlled wing area and dynamic pressure.
+Lift coefficient was then calculated from the wing area and dynamic pressure.

 ## Pragmatic and Economic Considerations
-Since the limiting factor on the experiment was facility availability, it was decided that constructing a single adjustable angle-of-attack mechanism would cause unnecesary delays due to additional assembly time and angle tolerance verification.
+Since the limiting factor on the experiment was labratory and facility use time, it was decided that constructing a single adjustable angle-of-attack mechanism would cause unnecesary delays due to additional time for assembly and angle tolerance verification.

 <p align="center">
   <img